 On campus, you can scan with OIT printer/scanners in the FMH basement and in Cramer Hall in the University Studies labs on the first and second floors.
 You can also scan documents to PDF with a smartphone using free apps like Adobe Scan, Apple Notes, and Microsoft Office Lens.
 The University of Oregon in Portland has book scanners at its two locations.

-Can I borrow technology like laptops and headsets from the library?
+Can I borrow technology like calculators and laptops and headsets from the library?

 How can I get help with technology?